There are numerous clay paver patterns. The only limit is your imagination!

 The most common patterns for pavers are:

 This pattern has been around for centuries and can be seen decorating ancient European towns.
 The basket weave pattern can be thought of as a checker-board pattern, composed of pairs of bricks.
 The bricks are laid horizontally and vertically against each other to create the visual effect of them weaving in and out of each other.
 This is a very eye-catching pattern and is appealing in patio or entertainment areas within your landscape.

 This is the most common brick pattern used in residential landscapes.
 It is considered eco-friendly because it requires minimum cutting and leaves close to zero waste behind.
 The running bond pattern looks great laid in outdoor patio and entertainment areas.
 It is a very strong/durable pattern that can handle significant weight from furniture and other patio items.

-This is the most simple of all the paving patterns.
+This is the simplest of all the paving patterns.
 The bricks are placed side-by-side creating strong, visual lines in the ground plain.
 The stack bond is known to be the best pattern for walkways because it has a stronger bond, which has the strength to withstand more foot traffic than other patterns.
-This pattern can also be laid at a 45 degree angle to create more interest in your space.
+This pattern can also be laid at a 45-degree angle to create more interest in your space.

 The strongest of the patterns is the herringbone.
-It can be laid at a 45 or 90 degree angle.
-The pattern has many angles whch will engage your visitors as they make their way to the entrance of your home.
+It can be laid at a 45- or 90-degree angle.
+The pattern has many angles which will engage your visitors as they make their way to the entrance of your home.
 Because the pattern tightly interlocks the brick it can handle significant weight, so it is ideal for driveways.